GumTreeDiff/gumtree/README.md

 ### From source

 Note that you need Maven to compile GumTree.
 You can clone GumTree with the following command: `git clone https://github.com/GumTreeDiff/gumtree.git`.
-Then go into the cloned folder and run the command `mvn install`.
-The `gumtree.jar` is generated in the `client/target` folder.

 ### From maven